 Interest income received by individuals resident in Malaysia from monies deposited in all approved institutions is tax-exempt.52

-Distributions from real estate investment trusts (REITs) listed in Bursa Malaysia will be subject to a final withholding tax at the rate of 10 percent ,
+Distributions from real estate investment trusts (REITs) listed in Bursa Malaysia received by individuals will be subject to a final withholding tax:

-For disposals by non-citizens, or an executor of the estate of a deceased person who is not a Malaysian citizen or permanent resident, the rate is 30% for disposals within 5 years after acquisition and 5% for disposals more than 5 years after acquisition.
+For disposals by non-citizens, or an executor of the estate of a deceased person who is not a Malaysian citizen or permanent resident, the rate is 30 percent for disposals within 5 years after acquisition and 10 percent for disposals more than 5 years after acquisition.
 56

 Rental income is assessed to tax on accrual basis for a calendar year.59 However, when the rental is received in advance, the advance rental would be taxed in the year of receipt.
 The expenses wholly and exclusively incurred in the production of the rental income are allowable as a deduction to arrive at a net rental income.

-With effect from YA 2018 to YA 2020, there will be 50% income tax exemption on rental income from residential homes for Malaysian resident individuals where the legal tenancy agreement is between owner and tenant, and the rental income is less than RM2,000 per month per residential home.
+With effect from YA 2018 to YA 2020, there will be 50 percent income tax exemption on rental income from residential homes for Malaysian resident individuals where the legal tenancy agreement is between owner and tenant, and the rental income is less than MYR2,000 per month per residential home.